bruce-mig/axon-cqrs/README.md

 Use tools like [Postman](https://www.postman.com/) or `curl` to interact with the API.

+## TODO

+A comprehensive list of technical TODOs is maintained in [TODO.md](./TODO.md).

+### High-level tasks

+- [ ] Handle errors more gracefully throughout the application
+- [ ] Create Dockerfiles for the command and query services
+- [ ] Implement a CI pipeline to build Docker images and publish them to a container registry

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repo and submit a pull request.